Xeppit/XeppIT.GitHub.io/_posts/2019-11-29-how-to-write-technical-document.md

 ## Problems/Reason for document
 * Having no structure to my posts make them very inconsistant.
-* When there is no structure to follow they generaly end up just a blob of information.
+* When there is no structure to follow posts generaly end up as just a blob of incomplete information that is difficult to follow.
 * With no set goals motivation to complete the post is low.

 ## Goals